 Vision: Octave Foundation aims to bring people together to celebrate the cultural diversity of our planet.

-Likewise, even in Northeast there is a sense of suspicion and lack of trust for people who do not belong to the region.
-Cultural exposures about other regions is low and hence even when travelling or migrating to a new region, many a times people from the Northeast assume it is safer to be in their respective communities even if in a different city.
+Likewise, even in the Northeast, there is a sense of suspicion and lack of trust for people who do not belong to the region.
+Cultural exposure about other regions is low and hence even when travelling or migrating to a new region, many times people from the Northeast assume it is safer to be in their respective communities even if in a different city.

 Most cultural events end up becoming community centric meeting points and do not explicitly promote cultural amalgamation.
 Travelling productions focusing on cross-cultural interaction especially in the Northeast are either rare or negligible.

 Apart from this, the craft and art of storytelling is gradually disappearing from our lives.
 People have moved on to digital platforms while the good old community storytelling practices have started disappearing.
 Our folk culture is rich in stories and storytelling styles and need to be brought to mainstream platforms before these arts and stories are forgotten forever.

 We hope to have you join us in this journey we have undertaken to bring together various narratives, from India and around the world, leaving out the borders dividing us.
 In times like the present, where people around the world are fleeing homes to stay alive and are facing extreme times as ‘immigrants’, ‘outsiders’, it is imperative to bring as many people under a roof to tell stories – to keep the tradition going, to not forget our past, to bring alive lost tales and to bring people closer with closely strung a variety of narratives.